sosy-lab/sv-benchmarks/c/loop-patterns/README.txt

 Benchmarks used for computing Arithmetic progression, Geometric progression , Harmonic progression and related proerties.
-Contributed by : Shivayu Satija, Tata Consultancy Services, INDIA.
+Contributed by : Shivayu Satija , INDIA.

 Benchmark Description :